jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 # ruby-eclipse-cheatsheets-to-dita
 Eclipse cheat sheets (XML) to DITA with Ruby

-This is a first attempt at using Ruby to transform custom XML into DITA.
+This project uses Ruby to transform custom XML (Eclipse cheat sheets) into DITA.

-The default.rb builds the Ditamap 'map.ditamap' in the 'output' directory.
+The files default.rb and default.xsl build the parent Ditamap 'map.ditamap' in the 'output' directory and the 4 sub tasks in the 'output/dita' folder.

-More to come soon....

-It uses Nokogiri to parse the cheat sheets (XML)
+It uses Ruby to create the ditamap and Ruby and Nokogiri XSLT to create the sub task files.

-I used RubyMine for development.
-It is an integrated development environment (IDE) for Ruby and Rails projects and has Git functionality built in.
+I used RubyMine and OS X for development.
+RubyMine is an integrated development environment (IDE) for Ruby and Rails projects and has Git functionality built in.

 RubyMine is a very advanced code editor that is a commercial product from JetBrains.
 I also like PyCharm and IntelliJ from JetBrains.

 The 'cheatsheets-xml-test-data' comes from another open source project I worked on and they are best viewed inside Eclipse.

+Darwin Information Typing Architecture (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.

+The DITA standard is maintained by the OASIS DITA Technical Committee.

 Eclipse is a more general purpose IDE written mainly in Java.

 JetBrains RubyMine - https://www.jetbrains.com/ruby/